 Yes, I hear you laughing and can visualize your eyes rolling.
 When I was in the deepest part of caregiving with five elders and two children, time spent going to a support group would have been just one more thing to do.

 Fortunately now we have great Internet support.
-Groups like the AgingCare.com forum are invaluable.
+Support groups, like those on AgingCare.com are invaluable.
 However, some people need to meet other caregivers face to face.
 If you are one of them, then call your local Alzheimer's group or social services and ask about support groups.
 If there is an Area Agency on Aging that covers your area, call them.
 Not every community is covered by this government supported program, but they do have a lot to offer.

 Go on your state's website and look under aging services.
 There you will find your state's version of the Family Caregiver Support Program.
 You will get education and support through this government supported program.